 - When your starter has peaked, assemble your dough.

-- Whisk together the water and bubbly starter until a milky liquid forms.
-Add in the flours and salt.
+- In a large bowl using a food scale, whisk together your water and bubbly starter until a milky liquid form.
+Add in the flour and salt.
 Mix together until a shaggy dough forms.

 - Let rest for 45 minutes.